-Caltrans will review the request and determine whether to recommend the request to the Commission for action.
+Caltrans will review the request, including procurements and contracts associated with it, and determine whether to recommend the request to the Commission for action.
 The Commission will consider the allocation of funds for a project only when it receives an allocation request with a recommendation from Caltrans and consistent with the TIRCP Program Allocation Plan.
 The recommendation will include a determination of project readiness, completion of funded phases that require completion prior to proceeding into the next phase, the availability of appropriated funding, and the availability of all identified and committed funding needed to support the specific allocation request.
-When Caltrans develops the project's construction allocation recommendation(s), the Commission expects Caltrans to certify the adequacy of design, the project's plans specifications and estimate are complete, right-of-way clearances are achieved, and all necessary permits and agreements (including railroad construction and maintenance) are executed.
+When Caltrans develops the project's construction allocation recommendation(s), the Commission expects Caltrans to certify the project's plans, specifications and estimates are complete, right-of-way clearances are achieved, and all necessary permits and agreements (including railroad construction and maintenance) are executed.